mikegoatly/Mappit/README.md

 ### Custom Property Mapping

-If you need to map properties with different names, you can use the `MapMember` attribute:
+If you need to map properties with different names, you can use the `MapProperty` attribute:

 ```csharp
 [Mappit]